TheRenegadeCoder/newsletter-signup/README.md

 ## Welcome to The Renegade Coder Newsletter Signup Form

-This repo is responsible for generator The Renegade Coder Newsletter signup form.
+This repo is responsible for generating The Renegade Coder Newsletter signup form.